THE-DEEPDAS/Gesture-Based-Screen-Control/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed to me so please use it for good purpose and give credits if you want to(i will feel good :D).